andreashuber69/kiss-worker/README.md

 - A factory function returned by `implementFunctionWorkerExternal()` or `implementObjectWorkerExternal()` can be executed on **any** thread (not just the main thread).
 - The code of the served function or object is only ever loaded on the worker thread.
 This can become important when the amount of code running on the worker thread is significant, such that you'd rather not load it anywhere else.
-Build tools like [vite](vitejs.dev) support this use case by detecting `new Worker(...)` calls and putting the worker script as well as all directly and indirectly called code into a separate chunk.

 Lets see how [Example 1](#example-1-single-function) can be implemented such that worker code is fully isolated.